BugelNiels/nitro/docs/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for considering contributing to this project!
-I appreciate your time and effort.
-To maintain a productive and collaborative community, please review and follow the guidelines below when contributing.
+To maintain a productive and collaborative community, please review and follow the guidelines below.

 ## Table of Contents